Sistema's India unit boosts revenue, narrows losses

 "In spite of numerous legal and regulatory challenges being faced by the entire telecoms industry, SSTL has delivered strong results," SSTL Chief Executive Officer Vsevolod Rozanov said in a statement.

-First-quarter revenue totalled 4.07 billion rupees as the number of subscribers increased 57 percent to stand at around 16 million, SSTL said in the statement.
+First-quarter revenue totalled 4.07 billion rupees ($81 million) as the number of subscribers increased 57 percent to stand at around 16 million, SSTL said in the statement.

 The net loss narrowed to 5.3 billion rupees from 6.7 billion a year ago due to lower costs and a foreign exchange gain.